 Never settle for a relationship that leaves you questioning yourself or making you feel less than complete.

 You may do actual permanent harm to your mental health by remaining in an unhealthy relationship for too long.
-The best way to avoid this is to know the signs of a healthy relationship.
+The best way to avoid this is to know the signs of a happy relationship.
 This allows you to determine whether or not you’re in a good one.
-[Read: 18 emotions you should never feel in a healthy relationship]

 With a bad relationship, you already feel in your gut that something is off about the relationship.
 A healthy relationship encourages you to thrive in other areas of your life, just as a bad relationship will negatively impact and destroy other areas of your life.